MailboxValidator/mailboxvalidator-magento/readme.md

 # MailboxValidator Magento 2 Extension

-MailboxValidator Magento 2 extension enables user to easily validate if an email address is valid, a type of disposable email or free email.
+MailboxValidator Magento 2 extension enables user to easily validate if an email address is valid, a type of disposable email, free email or role-based email.

 This extension can be useful in many types of projects, for example